About Kangaroo House B&B

 Jill has spent most of her life exploring Western Washington and the islands.
 When not creating mouthwatering offerings for guests, she writes and teaches poetry and prose, and enjoys running a non-profit organization to support the arts called Artsmith.
 Her poetry book, Diary of the One Swelling Sea, combines her love of poetry and the Salish Sea surrounding the San Juan and Gulf Islands.
 Charles loves making and building things by hand, antique tools, blacksmithing, and work crafts lost to the industrial revolution.
 Together they enjoy all the arts, an unapologetic love affair with food, travel, independent bookstores, antiquing, the outdoors, and stealing away to find every nook and cranny of Moran State Park.

 You might see our friendly orange tabby, Aengus (named for the Gaelic god of love and poetic inspiration), who lounges in the flower beds or other sunny spots and just might say hello at the hot tub.
-He is not allowed in the guest areas o no matter what he tells you.
+He is not allowed inside no matter what he tells you.
 You will probably also see Campbell, our sweet, quiet, enormous spotted pooch.
 He is also not allowed in the inn (since he can clear a coffee table with one swish of his tail), but can be seen early in the morning and again in the afternoon bounding down North Beach Road with one of us in tow.
 If you want to meet Campbell, let us know (and be prepared to be licked).
 If you want to meet Aengus, you'll probably have to hunt for him in the garden.

 Yes, Virginia, there really was a kangaroo...